Holiday Inn Dijon Toison D'Or

 TripAdvisor Reviews Holiday Inn Dijon Toison D'Or

 Travel Blogs from Dijon

-... train was 5 minutes late (most unusual for French trains) leaving us even less time to change platforms and find our booked carriage.
-It's not easy do this with loaded bikes.
+... train was 5 minutes late (most unusual for French trains) leaving us even less time to change platforms, find our booked carriage and hoist our bikes heavy with luggage attached up the steep steps.

 Fortunately there were understanding platform staff who bundled us onto the closest carriage, even though it wasn't a bike carriage.
-It was actually a first class carriage and we were worried the whole trip that we were ...
+It was actually a first class carriage and we were worried the whole trip ...

 ... selling flowers and a patisserie/boulangerie that Olivia and Stan went to in the morning for pastries and baguettes.
 Instead of being on our gadgets, we played a game of tag in a local park and admired a manor house named for a Dupont family.
 (I wonder if they are related to the Delaware Duponts.)
 It was a lovely way to spend Fête des Mères (Mother’s Day in France).

 Before long, we had to head back down the canal.
 Once again we parked near the lake.
 Olivia stayed ...